mhadam/snowplow.wiki-fork/project-and-community/our-community/Our-users.md

-Snowplow is very widely used - you can find a list of users on this page:
+Snowplow is very widely adopted - you can find a list of users on this page:

 http://snowplowanalytics.com/product/users/